 Boating Etiquette and Safety Tips

-Most people who drive a car are familiar with the customs and traditions of courtesy on the road, but not all recreational boaters are aware that a similar code of conduct exists on the water.
+Most people who drive a car are likely familiar with the customs and traditions of courtesy on the road, but not all recreational boaters are aware that a similar code of conduct exists on the water.
 Learn how boating etiquette can make boating even more pleasurable — for you and your fellow captains.

 Mind Your Manners While Launching and Docking